"Death as Your Advisor"

 Living at cause is freedom in action, whereas living at effect is the mental equivalent of spending life in bondage wearing chains of our own making.
 In actuality, it is the mindset we each hold which determines our personal perception of people, events and circumstances, and not the people, events and circumstances themselves.
 Understanding this reality gives us still further reason to throw off the fear of death shackles that bind and prevent us from living and loving without inner reservations and nagging uncertainties.

-Regularly reminding yourself of the following will help greatly in bringing about your own mental liberation: While everyone fears death, this fear is unfounded, as life is a continual experience.
-There is no reason whatsoever to fear the long sleep, for in actuality neither fear nor death are real.
+The river of life never stops flowing.
+While everyone fears death, this fear is unfounded, as life is a continual experience.
+In actuality, neither fear nor death is real.
 Think of death as warmly returning to the home you belong to.
-Thus be assured once you come to unshakably know, accept and understand yourself to be the Light Bodied Immortal Soul you really are, all that you can ever possibly lose is your worry and your terrible fear of death.
+Once you come to realize yourself to be the Light Bodied Immortal Soul you really are, all you have to lose is your worry and your terrible fear of the Great Unknown.

 Death is only an illusion—life never ceases.

-It is impossible to overemphasize: There is no such thing as death—our true nature is spirit, not body—thus are we eternal.
-Birth and death are but cycles of one continuous life, so why be afraid of it?
-What awaits us when we die is for our Spirit Self to bathe in the indescribable Light and Oneness of the Universal Spirit.
-Thus are you encouraged to embrace your immortality firmly and wholeheartedly, as it is by exercising faith and having positive expectation that you are lead to know the “Truth” which sets you free!
+It is impossible to overemphasize: Life survives death.
+There is no such thing as death—for our true nature is spirit, not body—thus are we eternal.
+Birth and death are but cycles of one continuous life, so why worry about it?
+Especially as what actually awaits us when we die is for our Spirit Self to bathe in the indescribable Light and Oneness of the Universal Spirit!

 No matter what comes your way: Make it your habit to love and forgive everyone unconditionally—especially yourself.
-Forgiving comes from self-forgiveness.
-The more we learn to forgive ourselves, the greater grows our capacity to forgive others, as forgiveness multiplies itself.
-Stubbornly push through any and all resistance you encounter when it comes to granting the balm of self-forgiveness or forgiveness of others, for in full forgiveness lies the stoppage of the wheel of karma and the renewal of opportunities to ascend in consciousness.
+Loving and forgiving comes from self-loving and self-forgiving—you can’t do what’s right for others if you can’t do what’s right for yourself.
+The more we learn to love and forgive ourselves, the greater grows our capacity to love and forgive others, as both love and forgiveness multiply themselves.
+Push through any stubborn resistance you encounter within to granting the balm of self-forgiveness or forgiveness of others, for in full forgiveness lies the stoppage of the wheel of karma and the renewal of opportunities to ascend in consciousness.

-Accordingly, make every effort to overrule any stubborn tendencies that hold you back by denying forgiveness or rejecting offers of restitution from those whom you have deliberately shunned out of hate, hurt, blame, judgment or misunderstanding.
+Accordingly then, make every effort to overrule any stubborn tendencies that hold you back by denying forgiveness or rejecting offers of restitution from those whom you have deliberately shunned out of hate, hurt, blame, judgment or misunderstanding.
+Likewise, take responsibility and make amends for your own past misdeeds with those you’ve hurt.
 Let it all go—nothing good can ever come from indulging in sad things and destructive thoughts.
-Likewise, refuse to indulge in disturbing thoughts or speech, as getting upset is not constructive and anxiety will be of no use to us.
+And for good measure, refuse wrong-headed urges to indulge in disturbing thoughts or speech, as getting upset is not constructive and anxiety will be of no use to you.

 It is far better that we should undo and completely release all animosities and antipathies, and reconcile with our trespassers and adversaries so as to alleviate suffering and remove the inner heavy burdens of past wrong-doings.
-The thing is, the effort of righting wrongs in this life is everyone’s task.
-The practice of forgiveness is an undertaking that demonstrates right understanding for our fellow man and respect for Divine mercy—no matter what, we must never forget that every person is a seed of Divinity.
+We must learn how to settle disputes and mend fences for everyone’s benefit.
+In this life the effort of righting wrongs is everyone’s task.
+Be quick to offer others a sincere apology when it’s in order and equally quick to accept apologies offered by others.
+The practice of compassionate forgiveness is an undertaking that demonstrates right understanding for our fellow man and respect for Divine mercy—no matter what, we must never forget every person is a seed of Divinity.

-Nothing is more worthwhile of your efforts than eradicating personal karma
+Nothing is more worthwhile in your efforts to eradicate personal karma

-And while forgiveness is ultimately an inside job, it nevertheless benefits everyone it touches with immeasurable grace when we reconcile with those who have injured our person.
+Moreover, while forgiveness is ultimately an inside job, it nevertheless benefits everyone it touches with immeasurable grace when we reconcile with those who have injured our person.
 You express as mercy personified when you make it your habit to forgive quickly and easily.
-Moreover, fully formed adults must learn to lovingly forgive and forget with those around us or inevitably we shall suffer being ostracized, isolated and otherwise left out in the cold alone.
+Eventually, fully formed adults must learn to lovingly forgive and forget with those around us or inevitably we shall suffer being isolated and otherwise left out in the cold alone.

 Well, what are you waiting for?
 It's later than you think.
-Refuse to allow the destructive vibrations of fear to continue attacking and suffocating your soul.
-Instead, summon up the courage to favorably advance your personal emancipation from the enemies of fear and dread by boldly making up your mind to use your impending death as a catalyst to transform your life and your concepts of death, starting today.
+Refuse to allow the mystery of the unknown and the destructive vibration of worry to continue attacking and suffocating your soul.
+To favorably advance your personal emancipation from the enemies of fear and dread, boldly make up your mind to use your impending demise as a catalyst to transform your life and your concepts of death, starting today.
 “If not now, when?”